20011004/TOT/Onionscan/README.md

 # README - Onionscan

-Welcome to Canari.
+Welcome to Onionscan Maltego Transform.
 You might be wondering what all these files are about.
-Before you can use the power of `canari create-profile` you needed to create a transform package and that's exactly what you did here!
+Before you can use the power of
+`canari create-profile` you needed to create a transform package and that's exactly what you did here!
 I've given you a directory structure to use in the following manner:

 * `src/Onionscan` directory is where all your stuff goes in terms of auxiliary modules that you may need for your modules
-* `src/Onionscan/transforms` directory is where all your transform modules should be placed.
-An example `helloworld` transform is there for your viewing pleasure.
+* `src/Onionscan/transforms` directory is where all your transform modules should be placed
 * `src/Onionscan/transforms/common` directory is where you can put some common code for your transforms like result parsing, entities, etc.
 * `src/Onionscan/transforms/common/entities.py` is where you define your custom entities.
 Take a look at the